Alley-oop

 At the beginning of our documentation site project, I conducted a survey with a fellow designer to gather insights about how feature designers interacted with our design system.

-Together, we finalized a set of 10 questions, gathered responses from sportsbook designers across 4 different teams, and analyzed the responses.
+Together, we finalized a set of 10 questions and analyzed responses from sportsbook designers across 4 different teams.

 Key insight 🔍 … poor documentation